No More Ugly Upgrades

 $ docker-compose ps

 2. Pull the latest image from Docker Hub.
-The pull is downloading the latest version and storing it locally on your Docker Host.
-Don't worry the old version is still available if need to rollback.
+The pull downloads the latest version and stores it locally on your Docker Host.
+Don't worry; the old version is still available if you need to roll it back.

 $ docker-compose pull